stakefish/stanley-ipkiss/README.md

 ## Workflow

 GitHub needs a `ACCESS_TOKEN` secret to use in your workflow.
-Create an encrypted secret for your project by following the steps below.
+Before you start please create an encrypted secret for your project by following the steps below.

 1. On GitHub, navigate to the main page of the repository
 2. Under your repository name, click _Settings_